authup/authup/docs/src/guide/backend.md

 # Backend

-The **server-core** extension package, which can be integrated into an existent application, is the heart 🧡 of the authelion ecosystem and is used by the **server** package, to provide a standalone variant.
+The **server-core** extension package, which can be integrated into an existent application, is the heart 🧡 of the authelion ecosystem and is used by the **server** package, to provide a standalone solution.

 Therefore, it is important to decide if a [standalone](#standalone) or [extension](#extension) solution for backend side is the right choice.